Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

 where $\rchi_{depol}$ is the relative resolvability (see Definition \ref{def:resolvability}) for global depolarizing noise, and where

 Thus, $\rchi_{depol}\leq 1$ for all of the above extrapolation strategies with access to 2 noise levels. \end{proposition}

-We see that for all the above techniques, Zero Noise Extrapolation with access to 2 noise levels decreases the resolvability of the cost function under global depolarizing noise.
+We see that for all the above techniques, Zero-Noise Extrapolation with access to 2 noise levels decreases the resolvability of the cost function under global depolarizing noise.
 Further, if one attempts to directly reverse the exponential scaling of NIBPs that global depolarizing noise incurs, one obtains an exponentially worse relative resolvability.
-We now consider how resolvability behaves under Zero Noise Extrapolation on average across the cost landscape, given a generic noise model.
+We now consider how resolvability behaves under Zero-Noise Extrapolation on average across the cost landscape, given a generic noise model.